Acute Cholecystitis Quiz

 Abdominal pain that worsens after meals

-Your doctor may ask these questions to diagnose acute cholecystitis
+Your doctor may ask these questions to check for this disease:

-Have you noticed your eyes or skin are turning yellow?
+Are your eyes or skin turning yellow?

-View the symptoms of Acute cholecystitis
+View the symptoms of Acute Cholecystitis

-Diseases related to Acute cholecystitis
+Diseases related to Acute Cholecystitis

 References